chrishumboldt/Rocket-Tools/README.md

 ```

 #### Dates
-The arguments in the date methods below are all `optional`.
+The arguments in the date methods below are all optional.
 Also if no `date` is provided or is `false`, then the current date and time will be used.

 Method | Options | Description
 ---- | ---- | ----